 Its memory persists in customs emphasizing timing, cleanliness, and restraint.

-In modern contexts, imibi can be interpreted as a metaphor for unaddressed violations—ethical, social, or psychological.
-Situations that feel “wrong” without obvious cause echo the logic of taboo fire.
+In modern contexts, imibi can be interpreted as a metaphor for unaddressed violations — ethical, social, or psychological.
+Situations that feel “wrong” without an obvious cause mirror the logic of taboo fire, where transgression is sensed before it is named.

-Artists and writers sometimes use imibi-like imagery to represent guilt, contamination, or boundary failure in contemporary settings.
+Artists and writers sometimes use imibi-like imagery to represent guilt, contamination, or failures of invisible boundaries in contemporary settings.
+The fire becomes a sign of moral residue rather than physical heat.

 The concept remains relevant wherever rules exist beyond written law.